Editor’s Note: Information updated as of August 2012.

 Fancy Fondant-Covered Cakes & Mini Cakes

 However, if you’re staying or dining at the Polynesian Resort, you can get a fancy cake by calling Private Dining at the Grand Floridian.
-For fancy cakes at the Magic Kingdom, Wilderness Lodge, and Fort Wilderness, call Private Dining at the Contemporary.
+For fancy cakes at the Wilderness Lodge, and Fort Wilderness, call Private Dining at the Contemporary.
+For fancy cakes at the Magic Kingdom, call Cake Hotline at 407-827-2253 and choose option #4; or email [email protected].
 For fancy cakes at Epcot’s Coral Reef, Garden Grill or Le Cellier, call Private Dining at the Yacht & Beach Club.
 Fancy cakes are also available at Caribbean Beach, Old Key West, Pop Century, and Saratoga Springs Resort & Spa, which are serviced by BoardWalk Bakery, and at Art of Animation, which is serviced bythe Yacht & Beach Club.
 For these resorts, call the Cake Hotline and follow the prompts for your resort to place your order.
 You can pick up your cake at the restaurant or food court; many resorts will even deliver it to your room.
 Complete details on the cake choices and prices at each park and resort can be found on the Disney Cake Options By Location page.

 To order, call Walt Disney World’s Cake-Ordering Hotline at 407-827-2253.